jakob-bagterp/colorist-for-python/docs/ansi-escape-codes/extended-256-colors.md

 # Extended VGA Palette with 256 Colors in ANSI Escape Codes
 ## Structure
+The VGA color palette was introduced with the IBM VGA display adapter in 1987.
+The 8-bit color space has 256 colors in total, covering:

-The extended palette is based on a 6x6x6 color cube of red, green, and blue with 216 colors.
-Plus 24 shades of gray.
-256 colors in total and also called 8-bit VGA colors.
+* 216 colors in a 6x6x6 color cube of red, green, and blue
+* 24 shades of gray

 It works both with foreground text and background colors.
 Simply replace the three underscores `___` with any number from `000` to `255`: